 Am I going to make mistakes?
 Yep.
 Probably today I’ll make a couple… but you better bet I will do my best to learn from them!

 I’m not a big fan of mutual funds.
-I do use them in portfolios that I manage they have their place but today we have exchange-traded funds, and we have other things which can traditionally give us lower fees and different return scenarios.
-So I’m just not a big fan of mutual funds.
+I do use them in portfolios that I manage they have their place, but today we have exchange-traded funds, and we have other things which can traditionally give us lower fees and different return scenarios.

 I’m on Robert’s side, yeah, you better believe I agree with starting a business!
 I see the ramifications of the business and how it helps me build net worth.
 I believe in using assets and not liabilities.
 I bought a car for ten thousand dollars cash, I’m not going to go out buy a $60,000 car… it makes no sense.
 Do I agree with buying real estate, businesses, individual equities, and things of that nature?
 You better believe I do.